Psychology

 PSY 308 Psychology of Child & Adolescent Development

 Psychology of Child & Adolescent Development examines biological, psychological, and social development from conception through adolescence.
-Students gain hands-on learning and observe classroom concepts in action by leading an afterschool program for underserved children.
+Students have fun learning and observing classroom concepts in action as they raise a virtual child.

 Career Outcomes